replete-repl/replete-macos/README.md

 1. Clone [planck](https://github.com/mfikes/planck) into a sibling directory and build it.
 1. In the `ClojureScript/replete` directory, do `script/build`
-1. Do a `pod install` in the top level.
-1. `open Replete-MacOS.xcworkspace` with Xcode and run the app on a device or in the simulator.
+1. `open RepleteMacOS.xcodeproj` with Xcode and run the app on your Mac.

 # Contributing